chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/03-secrets-demo.md

 These steps are to be executed from the boostrap node itself!

-## 1. Navigate to the repository directory on the server
+## 1. Navigate to the repository directory on your machine.

 ```
-$ cd /root/hands-on-with-kubernetes-workshop
+$ cd /[LOCATION YOU CLONED THIS REPO]/GKE-hands-on-training
 ```

 ## 2. Deploy the Kubernetes secret